 A: There are some remaining funds under the CARES Act that FAA did not allocate.
 Additionally, a limited amount of allocated CARES Act funds were declined by eligible airport sponsors.
-CRRSA requires these funds to be allocated to primary airports based on the most recent calendar year of available data, which is CY 2019, as described in Q-F1.
+CRRSA requires these funds to be allocated to primary airports based on CY 2019 enplanements as described in Q-F1.
 FAA intends to announce the final total of unallocated CARES Act funds and the re-allocation totals in the near future.
 FAA will work with airport sponsors to make these additional funds available for expenditure.